Nickdev8/SpaceLaunchApi/README.md

 - Displays a list of upcoming rocket launches
 - Provides detailed information about each launch
-- Allows users to enable notifications for upcoming launches
+- Allows users to enable notifications for upcoming launches (broken rn)

 ## How to Access